Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Introduction

-For the realization of BFSs, several materials have been proposed as possible candidates, which include iron-based SCs \cite{Gao2010,Nicholson2012,Nourafkan2016,Tzen2016,Nica2017,Chubukov2016,Agterberg2017b}, half-Heusler materials \cite{Brydon2016,Timm2017,Yang2017,Roy2019,Yu2018,Boettcher2018,Venderbos2018,Hyunsoo2018, Wang2018}, UPt$_3$~\cite{Schemm2014,Luke1993}, and twisted bilayer graphene~ \cite{Cao2018a,Cao2018b}.
-The possibilities of experimental realizations of BFSs in a multiband model by measuring electronic specific heat, tunneling conductance, thermal conductivity, magnetic penetrations depth, NMR spin-lattice relaxation and spin-lattice relaxation rate etc. have been discussed earlier in the literature~\cite{Lapp2020,Setty2020PRB}.
+BFSs are predicted to observe in Sr$_2$RuO$_4$~\cite{Suh2020}, URu$_2$Si$_2$~\cite{Kasahara2007}, UTe$_2$~\cite{Ran2019,Metz2019} etc. with reports on residual density of states (DOS) which is considered to be one of the prime signatures of BFSs.
+The possibility of experimental realization of BFSs in a multiband model by measuring electronic specific heat, tunneling conductance, thermal conductivity, magnetic penetrations depth, NMR spin-lattice relaxation and spin-lattice relaxation rate etc. have been discussed earlier in the literature~\cite{Lapp2020,Setty2020PRB}.
 Very recently, segmented BFSs have been discovered in Bi$_2$Te$_3$ thin films in proximity with NbSe$_2$ SC\,\cite{Zhu2021} whereas, the previous proposals involve bare bulk SCs.
 The emergence of BFSs in hybrid junctions of $s$-wave SCs is further supported by the observation in Al-InAs junction in the presence of magnetic field\,\cite{Phan2022}.
 These recent discoveries spur further research activities on BFSs in SC hybrid structures.
 Till date, there is only one theoretical work on BFSs in heterostructure where normal metal/$s$-wave SC junctions are considered in presence of in-plane Zeeman field and Rashba spin-orbit coupling~\cite{Banerjee2022}.
-These works invoke further questions about the possibility of BFSs in $d$-wave SC hybrid structure since most of the earlier proposals are based on $d$-wave pairing\,\cite{Setty2020PRB,Setty2020NatComm,Link2020a,Yang1998,Dutta2021,Christos2023}.
+These works invoke further questions about the possibility of detecting the signatures of BFSs in $d$-wave SCs since most of the earlier proposals are based on bulk $d$-wave pairing\,\cite{Setty2020PRB,Setty2020NatComm,Link2020a,Yang1998,Dutta2021,Christos2023}.